saimonn/get-slack-magic-link/README.md

 ## Usage (Command Line)

-I recommend using this tool with [gopass](https://www.gopass.pw/) to provide password and OTP as environment variables.
+I recommend using this tool with [gopass](https://www.gopass.pw/) or [oathtool](https://www.nongnu.org/oath-toolkit/) to provide password and OTP as environment variables.

 see `get-slack-magic-link.sh` for an example usage.